Transgender: United States

 In the United States, transgender people are protected from employment discrimination by Title VII of the Civil Rights Act of 1964.
 Exceptions apply to certain types of employers, for example, employers with fewer than 15 employees and religious organizations.
 In 2020, the U.S. Supreme Court affirmed that Title VII prohibits discrimination against transgender people in the case R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.

-Nicole Maines, a trans girl, took a case to Maine's supreme court in June 2013.
-She argued that being denied access to her high school's women's restroom was a violation of Maine's Human Rights Act; one state judge has disagreed with her, but Maines won her lawsuit against the Orono school district in January 2014 before the Maine Supreme Judicial Court.
-On May 14, 2016, the United States Department of Education and Department of Justice issued guidance directing public schools to allow transgender students to use bathrooms that match their gender identities.
+In 2016, the United States Department of Education and Department of Justice issued guidance directing public schools to allow transgender students to use bathrooms that match their gender identities.
+The same year, the United States Department of Defense removed the ban that prohibited transgender people from openly serving in the US military.
+After back-and-forth reversals by presidents Donald Trump, Joe Biden, and Trump again, and various stays and reversals in the federal courts, a ban is again in effect as of May 2025.

-On June 30, 2016, the United States Department of Defense removed the ban that prohibited transgender people from openly serving in the US military.
-On July 27, 2017, President Donald Trump tweeted that transgender Americans would not be allowed to serve "in any capacity" in the United States Armed Forces.
-Later that day, Joint Chiefs of Staff Chairman Joseph Dunford announced, "there will be no modifications to the current policy until the president's direction has been received by the Secretary of Defense and the secretary has issued implementation guidance."
-Joe Biden later reversed Trump's policy when he became president in 2021.
+The topic of trans rights in the United States has often been contentious and has become a deeply partisan wedge issue in recent years; many pieces of legislation have been passed, and more proposed, that seek to limit the rights of transgender individuals, especially minors.

 India

 In April 2014, the Supreme Court of India declared transgender to be a 'third gender' in Indian law.
 The transgender community in India (made up of Hijras and others) has a long history in India and in Hindu mythology.
-Justice KS Radhakrishnan noted in his decision that, "Seldom, our society realizes or cares to realize the trauma, agony and pain which the members of Transgender community undergo, nor appreciates the innate feelings of the members of the Transgender community, especially of those whose mind and body disown their biological sex", adding:

-Hijras face structural discrimination including not being able to obtain driving licenses, and being prohibited from accessing various social benefits.
+Justice KS Radhakrishnan noted in his decision that, "Seldom, our society realizes or cares to realize the trauma, agony and pain which the members of Transgender community undergo, nor appreciates the innate feelings of the members of the Transgender community, especially of those whose mind and body disown their biological sex".
+Hijras have faced structural discrimination including not being able to obtain driving licenses, and being prohibited from accessing various social benefits.
 It is also common for them to be banished from communities.